Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Experiments Results and Discussion

 \subsection{Experimental Validation of the Learnable Fourier Filter}

-We experimentally demonstrated our LFF architecture shown in Fig.~\ref{fig:teaser}.C.
+We now present an experimental validation of the LFFs to show that our top-down designed optical models can be experimentally implemented.
 The goal was to validate that our data-driven top-down designs can be physically built with intended properties.
 To this end, we implemented the $\phi$-LFF design for the MNIST dataset using a spatial light modulator (SLM).
 We fabricated a phase mask of digit 7 (from the test set) as the test object (using implosion fabrication ~\cite{Oran2018}).
-The optical schematic of the setup is shown in Fig.~\ref{fig:lff_experiment}.A (a photograph of the experimental setup is also shown in Fig.~\ref{fig:exp_setup_photo}).
+The optical schematic of the setup is shown in Fig.~\ref{fig:lff_experiment}.A (a photograph of the experimental setup is also shown in the supplementary material).
 An optically pumped semiconductor laser (Sapphire LPX 488, Coherent, Inc, CA, USA), was used as the light source.
 A half-wave plate ensured the correct polarization for the SLM.
 The output beam was expanded and collimated using a beam expansion system.
 A reflective neutral density (ND) filter (ND 2.0, Thorlabs, USA) was placed in the beam path to control the laser intensity.
-The phase object (mounted on a 3D stage) was illuminated using the collimated beam and the transmitted light was imaged by an objective (M Plan-50$\times$/0.75 NA, Olympus) and a tube lens (f=180 mm, Achromatic, Thorlabs, USA).
+The phase object (mounted on a 3D stage) was illuminated using the collimated beam and the transmitted light was imaged by an objective (M Plan-50$\times$/0.75 NA, Olympus) and a tube lens ($f=180$ mm, Achromatic, Thorlabs, USA).
 An aperture was placed at the image plane to match the field of view to that of the design.
-Next, a reflective 4-\textit{f} system was implemented using a single lens (f=180mm, Achromatic, Thorlabs, USA) and the SLM.
+Next, a reflective 4-\textit{f} system was implemented using a single lens ($f=180$ mm, Achromatic, Thorlabs, USA) and the SLM.
 The SLM (EXULUS-HD2, Thorlabs, USA) was placed at the Fourier plane of the 4-\textit{f} (see Fig.~\ref{fig:lff_experiment}.A).
-The reflected beam passing through the same lens was projected on the detector (Panda PCO 4.2, Excelitas PCO GmbH, Germany) using a beam splitter (BS 50/50, Thorlabs, USA).
-The respective LFF (see Fig.~\ref{fig:lff_experiment}.C) was configured on the SLM after resampling to match the design (see supplementary section~\ref{sec:map_simul_exp} for details).
+The reflected beam passing through the same lens was projected on the detector (Grasshopper 3, FLIR, Canada) using a beam splitter (BS 50/50, Thorlabs, USA).
+The respective LFF (see Fig.~\ref{fig:lff_experiment}.C) was configured on the SLM after resampling to match the design (see supplementary materials for details).
 Fig.~\ref{fig:lff_experiment}.D shows the image recorded on the camera, i.e., the output intensity.
 Fig.~\ref{fig:lff_experiment}.B2 shows the expected phase image (from the fabricated digit) at the input image plane.